mjordan/islandora_whole_object/README.md

 ![table output](docs/table.png)

-Once we decide what the most useful representations are, we can add a user interface for choosing them, e.g., each one in a tab, let the user choose in a select widget, etc.
+Once we decide what the most useful representations are, we can add a user interface for choosing them, e.g., each one in a subtab, let the user choose in a select widget, etc.

 ## To do

-* Add more output formats so people can decide what's useful
+* Add more output formats so people can decide what's useful.
-  * Outputing the JSON-LD using https://github.com/scienceai/jsonld-vis would be interesting
+  * Outputing the JSON-LD using https://github.com/scienceai/jsonld-vis would be interesting.
+See issue #1.
   * Add Solr document, thumbnails of media, etc.
+  * Use a View to assemble everything and provide a custom Twig template to render it.
-* Add the option of showing the content in a block
+* Add the option of showing the content in a block.
-* Make the content types that we can view Whole Objects for configurable (currently it only shows on nodes of type 'islandora_object')
+* Make the content types that we can view Whole Objects for configurable (currently it only shows on nodes of type 'islandora_object').

 ## Current maintainer